MicrosoftDocs/dynamics365smb-docs/business-central/admin-migrate-customer-data.md

 ---
-    title: Migrate Customer Data | Microsoft Docs
+    title: Migrate Customer Data
-    description: You can migrate existing customer data from an existing ERP system to Business Central using RapidStart Services.
-You can use Excel .xlsx files as the data carrier.
-You can also manually move the data by entering it directly into the company.
+    description: You can migrate existing customer data from an existing system to Business Central using RapidStart Services - or just enter it directly into the company.
     author: SorenGP

     ms.service: dynamics365-business-central